asd81310/Meta-CXR/README.md

 ## Class augmentation
 Class augmentation includes the training process of CGAN and the generating process of CXR pseudo-classe.
+CGAN_train.ipynb performs the 5 class Conditional GAN training and saves the model every 50 epochs.
+generate_pseudo-class.ipynb loads the Conditional GAN models and generates pseudo-classes of CXR using multiple diseases as input.

 Reptile includes the Reptile algorithm we used in the experiment.